Introducing Osbornes Law Medical Negligence Solicitors

 We specialise in the higher value and more serious injury cases, but can help with the full range of medical negligence claims: from relatively minor injuries to catastrophic and life changing injuries such as spinal cord damage and brain injury.

-Stephanie Prior heads up the Clinical Negligence department.
-Ben Posford Partner, also specializes in medical negligence claims particularly Cauda Equina cases and spinal cord injuries.
-The department specializes in all types of medico-legal claims including:
+Medical negligence solicitor Stephanie Prior heads up the Medical Negligence department.
+Ben Posford Partner, also specialises in medical negligence claims particularly Cauda Equina cases and spinal cord injuries.
+The department specialises in all types of medico-legal claims including:

 Our lawyers are accredited by the Association of Personal Injury Lawyers (APIL).
 Stephanie Prior is an accredited member of the AvMA Clinical Negligence Legal Panel and a member of the Law Society Clinical Negligence Panel.
 Ben Posford is the elected Secretary of APIL’s national Damages Special Interest Group.

 Or as the directories say, Osbornes “continues to build on its success’, fielding a personal injury team that predominantly assists individuals who have sustained serious and life-changing injuries.
 The team receives instructions in high-value and complex trial litigation, involving severe brain, head and spinal cord injuries, as well as fatal accident claims (Chambers UK, 2020).